JacobJustice/Website/content/publications/comparehands/content.md

 title: "Do We Measure What We Percieve?"
 date: 2022-08-06T15:42:55-04:00
 draft: false
-cover: "bart.jpg"
+cover: "img/poster.jpg"
 ---

 # Do We Measure What We Percieve?
+Comparison of Perceptual and Computed Differences between Hand Animations